s-hfarooq/sCalc/README.md

 Alternatively, you can download the release build for your system located within the `release-builds` folder.
 Just note that these versions are untested and not up to date, and therefore may not work properly and will not have all available features.

-To build the lated version yourself, take a look at `compileInfo.md`
+To build the latest version yourself, take a look at `compileInfo.md`.

 If you really want to, you can also open `index.html` within `src` using a browser (only Chrome tested so far) and all functionality should work perfectly fine.